crusoexia/FEE-weekly/the-spirit-of-refactor/the-spirit-of-refactor.md

 * A simple signal is when you found you have to repeat a piece of code in more than one place.
 * When you feel something is not right, fix it!
+* The earlier to start refactor, the less you will suffer